Train your two-lap Tools

 In the training phase, most two-lap athletes will follow a system of multi-tier training which will see them operating at a range of paces some faster and some slower than race pace, and completing sessions both 'under' and 'over-distance'.
-Race pace specificity in the event is variable with the predominant two trends being some athletes attempting to run even splits, with others trying to run a fast 400m before settling.
+Race pace specificity in the event is variable.
+The predominant two trends are some athletes attempting to run even splits, with others trying to run a fast 400m before settling.

 In terms of acceleration, the study of kinematics teaches us the following equation:

-Acceleration in the 800m predominates in the last quarter of the race, but unlike a finishing kick, it can occur at any given point throughout the race due to tactical considerations.
+Acceleration in the 800m predominates in the last quarter of the race.
+Still, unlike a finishing kick, it can occur at any given point throughout the race due to tactical considerations.
 Therefore, the practice of periodically introducing the requirement to accelerate within a single repetition itself so that negative splits can be achieved is advocated.